US Women Soccer Players Explain Why Their Equal Pay Lawsuit Isn’t Just About Money

 That month, Rapinoe told The Times, "I think to be on this team is to understand these issues.
 And I think we’ve always — dating back to forever — been a team that stood up for itself and fought hard for what it felt it deserved and tried to leave the game in a better place."

 Reuters noted that the U.S. soccer federation was "surprised" by the team's lawsuit.
 Its president, Carlos Cordeiro, released a response to the lawsuit in a statement he tweeted out in March.
 "The U.S. Soccer has been and continues to be a champion for women's soccer in the U.S. and on the global stage," Cordeiro tweeted.
 He added that the federation "believes that all female athletes deserve fair and equitable pay, and we strive to meet this core value at all times."

 As the lawsuit goes on, some companies involved with soccer have tried to do some damage control.
-USA Today reported that the nutrition snack company, Luna Bar, said on Tuesday that a one-time payment of $31,250 would be given to each female soccer player representing the U.S. at the Women's World Cup this summer.
+USA Today reported that the nutrition snack company Luna Bar said on Tuesday that a one-time payment of $31,250 would be given to each female soccer player representing the United States at the Women's World Cup this summer.
 Adidas also vowed to give women the same bonus that male players get if they won the Women's World Cup.

 But those are one-time solutions to a problem that these players believe need broader, more consistent remedies.
 And if it doesn't happen now, they told Reuters that they won't give up.
-"We might not see equal pay among athletes within our generation," the team's striker, Alex Morgan, told the news agency, "but the hope is that the future generations will."
+"We might not see equal pay among athletes within our generation," striker Alex Morgan told the news agency, "but the hope is that the future generations will."